the Norbaforce Mark II

 New material and finish options. from hard anodizing, new powder coat finishes, and to the insane (and insanely heavy) all-stainless Veracity Steel housing option, there are options to fit every aesthetic whim and fancy.

-USB Mini interface. to support a broader range of enthusiast cables and to avoid current limitations in USB-C compatibility (breakout PCB sold separately) The breakout PCB adds detachable cable functionality to the Realforces, which normally have hard-wired, non-detachable cables.
+USB Mini interface. to support a broader range of enthusiast cables and to avoid current limitations in USB-C compatibility.
+The breakout PCB adds detachable cable functionality to the Realforces, which normally have hard-wired, non-detachable cables.

 Same sleek retro-futurist design.
 Its gently tapered and rounded profile makes the Norbaforce expensive to machine, but singular in its design.
 The shape intentionally gestures towards mid-century American optimistic techno-futurism, which for me is directly sentimentally linked to the origins of my own love of computer keyboards.